Fergie-B/OOO-2/README.md

 <img src="docs/user-story-testing/">
 </details>

-5. As a first-time user of the website, ......
+4. As a user of the website, I want the game to be clickable on desktop and touchscreen on tablet and mobile devices

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|